 Cafe Bobs is one of the spawns of Bob’s Restaurants.
 It has a very nice place at 21st Lacson Sts. serving all-time Filpino favorites as well as pizzas, sandwiches, and hot and cold coffees.
 They have an extensive collection of desserts, too.
 Plus they have a deli shop at the back, which is probably the most successful here in Bacolod.
 They are open for lunch until late in the evening.

 Nonna’s Kitchen serves all-time favorite Filipino dishes with a twist.
 But perhaps the best part of the meal would be the desserts.
-I especially loved their prune cake.
-Also, I love the ambiance and the restaurant design.
+I especially loved their prune cake, the pizookie, the ube cake, the yema cake, etc. Also, I love the ambiance and the restaurant design.
 Located at Villa Angela Hi-Strip 4, Circumferential Road, with Tel.
 No. (034) 444 0672.
 Open daily 7am to 10pm.

-Although a relatively new player, Jaimie’s Cafe has endeared itself to Bacolodnons because they serve delicious and comforting meals in a relaxed and cozy restaurant.
-I highly recommend their pork and beans, filleto steak, and their two kinds of thin crust pizza, too.
+Jaimie’s Cafe has endeared itself to Bacolodnons because they serve delicious and comforting meals.
+Their restaurant is relaxed and cozy.
+I highly recommend their pork and beans, filleto steak, and their two kinds of thin crust pizza.
 They are located at Circumferential Road, Homesite, Bacolod City.
 Open daily for lunch and dinner.
 Function rooms available for small to medium gatherings.

-A simple cafe in Villamonte, Viber Cafe is like having all your favorite comfort foods in one place.
-They have baby back ribs, pastas, nachos, burgers, and pizzas seasoned with fresh herbs that give their dishes a wonderful twist.
+A simple cafe in Villamonte, Viber Cafe is having all your favorite comfort foods in one place.
+They have baby back ribs, pastas, nachos, burgers, and pizzas seasoned with fresh herbs.
 They are open daily, from breakfast till 11pm.
 Visit them at B.S Aquino Drive, Villamonte, Bacolod City.

-I put the quote marks on the word “fine” because there really is no fine dining restaurant in Bacolod, like where you have a maître d’.
+I put the quote marks on the word “fine” because there really is no fine dining Bacolod restaurants.
+We don’t have any restaurant like where you have a maître d’.
 But at least these are the ones that offer elegant dining as well as great food.

 Delicioso is a beautiful cafe, liquor store, and deli rolled into one.
 Must-try would be their pizzas, pasta, and of course, paella.
 They have a wide selection of wines, liquor, and beer.
 They are open for lunch and dinner.
 Located at Lacson St. (2 blocks after Robinsons Place going north), Mandalagan, Bacolod.